 The physical paper EC certificate of origin is comprised of THREE sheets:

 - 1st sheet: Original (white in colour); requires certain fields to be filled out + signed and stamped.
 This is the ‘original’ certificate sheet that is sent to the oversea buyer (referred to as the Consignee on the certificate of origin); there is no need to complete anything on the reverse of the 1st sheet

-- 2nd sheet: Copy (yellow in colour); duplicates the 1st sheet and is retained by the seller/exporter (referred to as the Consignor or Applicant on the certificate of origin) for their record-keeping; there is no need to complete anything on the reverse of the 2nd sheet
+- 2nd sheet: Copy (yellow in color); duplicates the 1st sheet and is retained by the seller/exporter (referred to as the Consignor or Applicant on the certificate of origin) for their record-keeping; there is no need to complete anything on the reverse of the 2nd sheet

-- 3rd sheet: Application (pink in colour); duplicates the 1st sheet, however, is signed + dated at the foot of the sheet’s front by the seller/exporter; the reverse too is completed with the details of the manufacturing process by the seller/exporter; this 3rd sheet is retained by the Issuing Body or Chamber of Commerce for this record-keeping
+- 3rd sheet: Application (pink in color); duplicates the 1st sheet, however, is signed + dated at the foot of the sheet’s front by the seller/exporter; the reverse too is completed with the details of the manufacturing process by the seller/exporter; this 3rd sheet is retained by the Issuing Body or Chamber of Commerce for this record-keeping

 Arab British Certificate of Origin Paper Sheets